-14.14.2 Position cost information
+14.14.2 PositionSecurity position cost information

 Section 14.14.2 requires the delivery on a quarterly basis of position cost information for securities reported in account statements and additional statements.
 Position cost may be either the book cost or the original cost, as defined in section 1.1.
 Position cost information provides investors with a comparison to the market value of each security position they have open.
+For purposes of section 14.14.2, a security position is "opened" when the registered firm that is providing a statement to a client acquires or holds securities for that client.